Skip to main content

 FactorHow It Affects Price

-Age and driving experienceUnder-25 drivers typically pay the highest premiums due to accident statistics.
+Age and driving experienceDrivers with less than 2 years of licence pay a legal surcharge up to 100% the first year.
 Experienced drivers over 25 with clean records pay the least.

 Bonus-malus coefficient (CRM)The lower your coefficient (down to 0.50), the lower your premium.
 A coefficient above 1.00 increases costs significantly.

-Vehicle type and powerHigh-performance cars, SUVs, and vehicles with large engines cost more to insure.
-Electric vehicles may qualify for discounts from some providers.
+Vehicle type and powerHigh-performance cars, SUVs, and large engines cost more to insure.
+Electric vehicles average 5 to 10% more than equivalent combustion models (France Assureurs, June 2024).

-Parking conditionsParking in a locked garage typically reduces premium by around 10% compared to street parking.
-Secure overnight parking is especially valued by insurers.
+Parking conditionsParking in a locked garage typically cuts the premium by 5 to 15% compared with street parking.

 Average Price Indications